qlik-oss/core-website/docs/tutorials/data-loading/simple-files.md

 !!!
 Note
-    [halyard.js](https://github.com/qlik-oss/halyard.js) provides functionality to load different kinds of data into the engine without having to write load scripts.
-The tutorial however, focuses on direct use+ of load scripts in order to explain and show their potential.
+    [halyard.js](https://github.com/qlik-oss/halyard.js) provides functionality to load different kinds of data into Qlik Assocative Engine without having to write load scripts.
+The tutorial however, focuses on direct use of load scripts in order to explain and show their potential.

 ## Prerequisites